tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 	 a slow convolution algorithm, or you spend more time on autotune.
 	 This is a general problem of TensorFlow when running against variable-sized input.

-3. With a large roi batch size (e.g. >= 256), GPU utilitization should stay above 90%.

-4. This implementation is about 14% slower than detectron, probably due to the lack of specialized ops (e.g. AffineChannel, ROIAlign) in TensorFlow.
+3. This implementation is about 14% slower than detectron, probably due to the lack of specialized ops (e.g. AffineChannel, ROIAlign) in TensorFlow.
    It's certainly faster than other TF implementation.